sporniket/reste-mignon/README.md

 ### From github releases

+A github **schematic only** release (with `schematics` in the release tag and name) will provide a PDF of the schematics

-A github releases will provide :
+A github **regular** release will provide :

 * A standalone Kicad project (all custom libraries included and ready to use)
 * A PDF of the schematics
 * A PDF of the silkscreen

-If appropriate, a github release MAY provide :

-* A Gerber for boardmanufacturer.
+* If applicable, a Gerber for boardmanufacturer.
 Some details may have been adapted for a specific manufacturer.
-* A BOM, and pick an place files, likely for a specific manufacturer too.
+* If applicable, a BOM, and pick an place files, likely for a specific manufacturer too.

 ## 4. Known issues
 See the [project issues](https://github.com/sporniket/reste-mignon/issues) page.